azizkayumov/clean-code/classes.md

 ```
 Despite its small number of methods, `SuperDashboard` has too many *responsibilities*.

 The name of a class should describe what responsibilities it fulfills.
 Naming is probably the first way of helping determine class size.
-The more ambigious the class name, the more likely it has too many responsibilities. `Supesr`, `Manager` or `Processor` often hint at unfortunate aggregation of responsibilities.
+The more ambigious the class name, the more likely it has too many responsibilities. `Super`, `Manager` or `Processor` often hint at unfortunate aggregation of responsibilities.

 We should also be able to describe a class in about 25 words, without "if", "and", "or" or "but".
 The smaller version of `SuperDashboard` provides access to the last focused component **and** it also allows us to track the version and build numbers.
 The first "and" is a hint that `SuperDashboard` has too many responsibilities.